 The fulfillment batching process is useful for multiple reasons:

 - It streamlines shipping activities.
 Packers can set boxed items at the end of the packing station instead of walking back and forth between the shipping dock every time.
+Make sure you and your staff have learned how to measure a box for shipping beforehand.

 - It makes the work of eCommerce shipping services simpler.
 Instead of wondering if they’ve received all the packages for the day, your transportation or 3PL partner (see what is 3PL) can quickly identify which order batches need to be loaded up.